afridi-cse/100-days-code-with-python/day-05/README.md

 # Program-4 :
   Write a Python program to solve the Fibonacci sequence using recursion

 # Program-5 :

+  Write a Python program to get the sum of a non-negative integer.
+  Test Data:
+  sumDigits(345) -> 12
+  sumDigits(45) -> 9

 # Program-6 :